 Markle is also an advocate for the United Nations Entity for Gender Equality and the Empowerment of Women.
 She has spoken about gender equality at events like the One Young World conference, and she also participated in a Clean Water Campaign in Rwanda.

 Unlike Diana, Markle comes from a humble background

 The families of Diana and Meghan Markle are quite different.
 Diana was born in Sandringham, Norfolk into a well-known British family, the Spencers.
 Diana’s grandmothers were both ladies-in-waiting for Queen Elizabeth.
 In addition, her father served as equerry to King George VI and Queen Elizabeth II and was a member of the Royal Victorian Order.

 Meanwhile, Markle came from no such family.
 She was born in Los Angeles, California to a yoga instructor and a lighting director.
 Her father is Caucasian and her mother is African American.

-Also unlike Diana, Markle has no biological siblings.
-Diana had three: Sarah, Jane, and Charles, with a fourth sibling, John, dying before she was born.
+Also unlike Diana, Markle has no siblings that she shares both parents with.
+Diana had three: Sarah, Jane, and Charles, with a fourth sibling, John, who died before she was born.
 Markle has two half-siblings through her father’s first marriage.